Genivia/ugrep/README.md

 Performance tests were conducted with a Mac OS X using clang 9.0.0 -O2 on a 2.9 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3 Mac OS 10.12.6 machine.
-The best times for at least 30 runs is shown under minimal machine load.
+The best times of 30 runs is shown under minimal machine load.

 Results are shown in real time (wall clock time) seconds elapsed.
 Best times are shown in **boldface** and *n/a* means that the running time exceeded 1